All files / server/services serial-output-batcher.ts

 const budget = this.currentBudget;

-if (this.pendingData.length <= budget) {
+if (bufferSize <= budget) {

-// All data fits in budget
+// All data fits in budget - extract and send everything

-const bytesToSend = this.pendingData.length;
+const dataToSend = this.pendingBuffer.readAll();

-this.config.onChunk(this.pendingData, false); // no truncation
+this.config.onChunk(dataToSend, false); // no truncation

 this.chunks++;